 Pickit allows to model the robot tool that is used for picking.
 Defining a tool model is not mandatory, but highly recommended for the following reasons:

-In constrained picking scenarios like bin picking, it’s possible to prevent collisions between the robot tool and the bin or other objects.
+In constrained picking scenarios like bin picking, it’s possible to prevent collisions between the robot tool and obstacles in the picking area.

 When defining pick points, it’s helpful to visualize the robot tool with respect to the object to confirm the correct placement of a pick point.

 Pickit is not aware of the robot Tool Center Point (TCP) definition.
 Make sure that you define a correct TCP in your robot, such that the real tool and the Pickit model are well aligned.

 The Picking page exposes different alternatives for defining the robot tool model.